grafana/loki/docs/operations/loki-canary.md

 duration specified by the `-wait` flag (defaulting to 60s), they are removed from the array and the `websocket_missing_entries` counter is incremented.
-An additional query is then made directly to Loki for any missing entries to determine if they are truly missing or only missing from the websocket.
+An additional query is then made directly to Loki for any missing entries to determine if they are truly missing or only missing from the WebSocket.
 If missing entries are not found in the direct query, the `missing_entries` counter is incremented.